loganphillips792/homelab/docker/README.md

 # Live-Auction

-- Make sure live-auction repo has the proper settings so that the image gets pushed properly during deployment:
+1. Make sure live-auction repo has the proper settings so that the image gets pushed properly during deployment:
   - Settings > Repository Secrets
       - DOCKERHUB_USERNAME
       - DOCKERHUB_PASSWORD

-- Copy .env from live-auction
+2. Copy .env from live-auction to `docker/live-auction`

-- docker login -u dockedupstream
+3. docker login -u dockedupstream
+4. `docker info | username` to check
+5. Make sure you can pull the image from the private repo: `docker pull docker.io/dockedupstream/live-auction:main`

-docker compose up --build live-auction
+6. `docker compose up --build live-auction`

 Test:
 ```